IvonaPep/skin-care-client/README.md

+# SkincareHacks

+This is a full-stack MERN application about skincare.
+The users can find skincare hacks and products, but also update their own advices.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).